WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 This achieves the same as before but gives you a valid Google Device ID that you can use to communicate with Google's services.

+**Note:** Google's Device ID [must start with a letter ([a-zA-Z]))](https://cloud.google.com/iot/docs/requirements#permitted_characters_and_size_requirements).
+The WoTT Device ID (the string of characters found in `mydevice`) is unique and registered to your specific device.
+This ID can start with either a letter *or* a number.

+Therefore, you will need to prefix your devices if your particular WoTT Device ID starts with a number in order for it to be a valid Google Device ID.
+In order to communicate with either WoTT or Google services, you will need to use the corresponding Device ID for each service; however in many cases this will be the same.

 With the certificate downloaded, we can now enroll the device (ensure you use the correct Device ID):